The Medical Student Research Program provides medical students with the opportunity to gain additional experience in research.

-The School of Graduate Studies helps to train future scientists and our Centers of Excellence (Cardiovascular, Brain, Rheumatology and Cancer) further elevate our institution's research portfolio.
-The Office of Reseach helps support these endeavors and is comprised of the Clinical Trials Office, the Office of Sponsored Programs and Technology Transfer, Human Research Protections Program (HRPP) and the Institutional Review Board (IRB).
+The School of Graduate Studies helps to train future scientists and our Centers further elevate our institution's research portfolio.
+The Office of Research helps support these endeavors and is comprised of the Clinical Trials Office, the Office of Sponsored Programs and Technology Transfer, Human Research Protections Program (HRPP) and the Institutional Review Board (IRB).

 RESEARCH ON THE RISE